 • Please check out and follow our Facebook page using the “Facebook” tab on top to get the latest updates.

-• Students who are going to do the following will NOT be allowed to participate in Orbital.
+• Students who are going to do any of the following will NOT be allowed to participate in Orbital.

 • complete CS2103/CS2103T/CS2113/CS2113T by the end of this semester